 Throughout the United States, there are 566 federally recognized American Indian/Alaska Native (AI/AN) tribes; more than 100 state recognized tribes; and many more tribes that are not state or federally recognized.
 Government health and education assistance are provided to federally recognized tribes through the Indian Health Service (IHS) in the U.S. Department of Health and Human Services.
 IHS has implemented a comprehensive health services system for about 2 million American Indians and Alaska Natives.

-About 600,000 AI/AN have access to urban clinics.
-Since 1972, the Indian Health Service has enacted a series of initiatives to fund health related activities in off-reservation settings, making health services more accessible.
-IHS funds thirty-three urban health organizations throughout the United States.
+About 600,000 AI/AN have access to IHS urban clinics.
+Since 1972, the Indian Health Service has enacted a series of initiatives to fund health-related activities in off-reservation settings, making health services more accessible.
+IHS funds 33 urban health organizations throughout the United States.